lehrfeld-etsu/resources/README.md

 [StopBullying.gov](https://www.stopbullying.gov/) When adults respond quickly and consistently to bullying behavior they send the message that it is not acceptable.
 Research shows this can stop bullying behavior over time.

 [The Substance Abuse and Mental Health Services Administration](https://www.samhsa.gov/about) The Substance Abuse and Mental Health Services Administration (SAMHSA) is the agency within the U.S. Department of Health and Human Services that leads public health efforts to advance the behavioral health of the nation.
 SAMHSA envisions that people with, affected by, or at risk for mental health and substance use conditions receive care, achieve well-being, and thrive.
 Also a fantastic resource for other challenges people might have – suicide, mental illness, substance abuse, and working through traumatic events.

+[National Education Association](https://www.nea.org/professional-excellence/student-engagement/tools-tips/helping-students-deal-cyberbullies) NEA has affiliate organizations in every state and in more than 14,000 communities across the United States.
+We bring the expertise, drive, and dedication of 3 million educators and allies to advancing justice and excellence in public education.

+[Internet Matters App Parental Guide](https://www.internetmatters.org/parental-controls/) Activate parental controls to manage children’s devices, apps and platforms, to give them safer online experiences.

+Sexting and Child Sexual Abuse Material